rkumar/todoapp/README.markdown

      --show-all - show all tasks (default)
-     -P | --project <name> - show for this project only -C | --component <name> - show for this component only --hide-numbering - do not show numbers on left --renumber - numbers top level tasks after sorting (these are temporary numbers)
+     -P | --project <name> - show for this project only -C | --component <name> - show for this component only -p | --priority <name> - show for this priority
+        examples: -p any, -p A, -p AB, -p A-C, -p ^A --hide-numbering - do not show numbers on left --renumber - numbers top level tasks after sorting (these are temporary numbers)